TanStack/table/docs/src/pages/docs/api/useRowSelect.md

 - Plugin Hook
 - Optional

 `useRowSelect` is the hook that implements **basic row selection**.
+It supports the selection of a range of rows with the shift key modifier.
 For more information on row selection, see Row Selection

 ### Table Options